nadhiflazuardi/fmlx-training/Others/Mounting File System from Other Computer.md

-Open Network tab in the filesystem
+Open Network tab in the local file system

 On the bottom, enter server address (e.g. sftp://pi@160.254.197.22)